-Name Stock Awards Outstanding as of December 31, 2009
+Name Aggregate Number (#) of Stock Awards Outstanding as of December 31, 2009

-Brook Byers
+Brook Byers -

 William Ericson

 Michael Hunkapiller, PhD

 Susan Siegel 65,000

 David Singer

 Randy Livingston 40,000

 Upon consummation of our initial public offering, non-employee directors will receive an annual retainer of \$35,000.
 The chair of our audit committee will be paid an additional annual retainer of \$20,000, and members of our audit committee other than the chair will be paid an additional annual retainer of \$10,000.
-The chair of our compensation committee will be paid an additional annual retainer of \$14,000, and members of our compensation committee other than the chair will be paid an additional annual retainer of \$10,000, and members of our corporate governance and nominating committee will be paid an additional annual retainer of \$5,000.
+The chair of our compensation committee will be paid an additional annual retainer of \$14,000, and members of our compensation committee other than the chair will be paid an additional annual retainer of \$10,000.
+The chair of our corporate governance and nominating committee will be paid an additional annual retainer of \$10,000.
+The chair of our corporate governance and nominating committee will be paid an additional annual retainer of \$10,000.
 Our lead independent director will be paid an additional annual retainer of \$15,000.